Signal Processing over Time-Varying Graphs: A Systematic Review: Preliminaries

+In conventional GSP that operates on static data, the main research focus is placed on a static graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, which is defined by a set of nodes $\mathcal{V} = {v_1, \dots, v_N}$ and a set of edges $\mathcal{E}$ that represent the connections between nodes.
+In this review, the graph $\mathcal{G}$ is assumed undirected unless otherwise specified, and $\mathcal{G}$ can be either weighted or unweighted.
+A graph signal $\boldsymbol{x}$ is defined as a multi-dimensional vector, recording the value of each node in $\mathcal{G}$.
+We further denote the number of nodes with $|\mathcal{V}| = N$.
 The adjacency matrix $\mathbf{A}$ of $\mathcal{G}$ comprises the topological information by storing the state of connectivity between nodes.
-To be specific, the $ij^{th}$ entry of $\mathbf{A}$ is the edge weight between nodes $v_i$ and $v_j$.
-If $\mathcal{G}$ is unweighted, $A_{ij} = 0$ indicates there is an edge between nodes $v_i$ and $v_j$.
-Conversely, $A_{ij} = 1$ means there is no connection between $v_i$ and $v_j$.
+To be specific, the $ij^\text{th}$ entry of $\mathbf{A}$ is the edge weight between nodes $v_i$ and $v_j$.
+If $\mathcal{G}$ is unweighted, $A_{ij} = 1$ indicates there is an edge between nodes $v_i$ and $v_j$.
+Conversely, $A_{ij} = 0$ means there is no connection between $v_i$ and $v_j$.
 For an undirected graph, the adjacency matrix $\mathbf{A}$ is always symmetric.
 If $\mathcal{G}$ is undirected and unweighted, the number of edges connected to a node $v_i$ is defined as the node degree $d_i$, which can be represented by a diagonal matrix called the degree matrix $\mathbf{D} = \text{diag}(d_1, \dots, d_N)$.
 In the weighted case, the degree of a node is the sum of all edge weights connected to it, rather than simply counting the number of edges.

-Since the real-world graph is rarely static and mostly dynamic, where the node values, edge weights, and the topology are all probably evolving over time, applying GSP techniques on every single time instance is obviously improper due to neglect of temporal dependency.
-Thus, the TV-GSP came into being.
-However, different TV-GSP algorithms are proposed for different sorts of time-varying graphs.
-In this review, we additionally divide the time-varying graphs into two classes from the evolutionary perspective.
-The first class is referred to as the Node-Varying Graphs (NVG), where the node signals vary over time while other graph elements, such as the topology or edge weights, remain static.
-Both time-vertex graphs, commonly used in GSP, and spatiotemporal graphs, frequently seen in GNNs, can be categorized under NVGs, as they focus on temporal variations in node signals.
-An illustration of NVG is shown in Fig.~\ref{fig_NVG_termperature}.